skip to content

 If your group is well-coordinated, or you are trying to get the achievement A Test of Your Reflexes for more than six players at once, you can assign four players to get to Minister Li first to bait the Spread mechanic.

-Those players should then pick between three spots safe from Minister Li’s Cleave for their AoEs, while the fourth person will have to either stack in front of the Minister and tank the Cleave with Stability (sacrificing eligibility for the achievement) or wait for the Cleave and Dodge or teleport out of the group before detonating.
+Those players should then pick between three spots safe from Minister Li’s Cleave for their AoEs, while the fourth person will have to either stack in front of the Minister and tank the Cleave with (sacrificing eligibility for the achievement) or wait for the Cleave and Dodge or teleport out of the group before detonating.

 One person with the Spread will stand in the corner behind the boss with the group, while the two other safe-zone Spread players will stand on the sides of Minister Li’s Cleave attack.